syncfusion-content/blazor-docs/blazor/floating-action-button/events.md

 ---
 layout: post
-title: Native Events in FloatingActionButton Component | Syncfusion
+title: Events in FloatingActionButton Component | Syncfusion
 description: Checkout and learn here all about Native Events in Syncfusion FloatingActionButton component and much more.
 platform: Blazor
 control: FloatingActionButton
 documentation: ug
 ---

-# Native Events in Floating Action Button Component
+# Events in Floating Action Button Component

 You can define the native event using `event` attribute in component.
 The value of attribute is treated as an event handler.
 The event specific data will be available in event arguments.